tgvashworth/ServiceWorker-Polyfill/README.md

 ### Starting it up

 1. Start the *network host server*.
 You should be able to access it as you would any other website.
-2. Edit the [`hoxy-rules.txt`](hoxy-rules.txt) file to match your *local host*.
-The idea is the the proxy rewrites requests to the *local origin* to go to the ServiceWorker, which can then make requests to the *network origin*, but pretend it's the *local origin*.
-Sneaky!
+2. Edit your proxy's setup to rewrite requests to the *local origin* to go to the ServiceWorker (`localhost:6789` for example), which can then make requests to the *network origin*, but pretend it's the *local origin*.
+In Charles, use a Rewrite (Tools > Rewrite) that modifies the Host.
+If you're using hoxy, there's some setup in [`hoxy-rules.txt`](hoxy-rules.txt).
-3. Start `hoxy` (or your proxy) in the project's directory.
+3. If you're using hoxy, start it in the project's directory.
 It will read the `hoxy-rules.txt` file.
 4. Configure your machine/browser's HTTP proxy settings to go through the proxy.
 By default with `hoxy`, this will be `localhost:8080`.
 5. Start the SevicerWorker server.
 Run `node --harmony server.js 5678 http://your.local.origin/ http://your.network.origin/ worker.js`.
 6. Install the unpacked Chrome extension from the devtools folder of this project.
 You *must* have devtools open when testing this stuff; the devtools extension connects to the ServiceWorker server via WebSocket to inform it when a navigation is occuring.